ArctosDB/documentation-wiki/_how_to/new-collection.markdown

 You will need an Arctos account to access the form; you may create one at the top of any page.
 Following the guidelines at the [http://handbook.arctosdb.org/documentation/users.html](http://handbook.arctosdb.org/documentation/users.html) will streamline things later.

+The Arctos Working Group will receive an email when a form is submitted.

 ## For Arctos

 The Arctos Working Group will receive an email when a form is submitted.
-The submitter should be contacted as soon as possible to ensure a good communications channel is established.
+The AWG Vice-Chair should establish contact with the submittor as soon as possible.

 This process relies on mentorship.
 An institutional Mentor should be assigned as part of the administration process.
 Each collection in the institution will need a Mentor as well; this may all be the same person, or they may all be different, or any combination.
 Each collection needs at least one Mentor; any arrangement which satisfies this requirement is suitable.

 A list of volunteer Mentors is available at